Ryan-Scarbrough/SchoolScheduler/README.md

 - Spam clicking the next button in the "View" tab will crash the program.
 Again, this is something where there is not much to be done.
 Spam clicking a button that executes an intensive task will always result in some sort of hiccup.

 ## Prebuilt Applications
+Currently, the only supported operating system is macOS, although porting over to other operating systems should be easy ***in theory***.
+The application is untested on Intel Macs because I don't know anyone who has one.
+It does work on Apple Silicon Macs even though the application is compiled with an x86 JDK.
+You might be asking yourself: why is it compiled with an x86 JDK when it works on Apple Silicon?
+For some reason, the application crashes complaining that it needs x86 when compiled with an arm64 JDK.
+My best guess as to why is because macOS automatically tries to run the application through Rosetta without being instructed to.
+Just a theory though.

 [MacOS](https://www.dropbox.com/scl/fi/jdavvuta63sovd58v0h6q/School-Scheduler_x86.dmg?rlkey=62n3n4mvdff4berp4b8mchw74&st=9u3e02i8&dl=0)